haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 The new library interfaces should be carefully designed in and of themselves to tackle many, but not all, of the issues above:

 - They should be designed *not* to break every release.
-  Even though the underlying ``base`` from which modules are exported would continue to  have its regular problematic major version bumps, the portion reexport should have very infrequent breaking changes.
+  Even though the underlying ``base`` from which modules are reexported would continue to have its regular problematic major version bumps, the portion reexported should have very infrequent breaking changes.

   This fixes **Problem 1**.

-- These libraries should be emphasized in all documentation and users should be encouraged to used them not ``base`` in new end-application code.
+- These libraries should be emphasized in all documentation, and users should be encouraged to used them not ``base`` in new end-application code.
   ``base``, in contrast would be kept around in mere legacy mode.
   As code migrates over to use the new standard libraries, ``base`` should become less important.
   GHC devs can therefore feel increasingly confident modifying parts of ``base`` which are *not* reexported in these new libraries.